Tips for Raising Pheasants

 (tips can be applied to chukar partridge as well)

 Click a TIP TOPIC below for specific Tips for Raising Pheasants

 Equipment and Facilities:

-One thing to always keep in mind when you raise pheasant chicks year after year - You will always run into something different.
-Just because you did it one way this year and didn't experience any problems does not mean you will not experience problems in the future.
-We have been doing this for many, many years and still experience new and different issues each year.
-Please follow our basic instructions below and also feel free to contact us for further information.
+Note: Always keep in mind when you raise pheasant chicks year after year, you will always run into something different.
+Just because you did it one way this year without problems guarantee it as a problem-free process for the future.
+We’ve been raising game birds for many, many years and find new issues each year.
+Please follow our basic instructions and feel free to contact us for further information.

 Draft free building or area approximately 200-300 square feet in size, preferably with a concrete floor, however dirt or wooden floor is okay provided the floor surface has been cleaned thoroughly of any old manure or litter-this is especially true if chickens or turkeys were once housed in the building.
 In any event, the inside of the buildings should have been scrubbed, disinfected, completely aired out and dried a week or so before the chicks are to arrive.

 Use this basic guide to determine floor space for your pens or buildings:

 Either a gas hover or heat lamps with reflectors can be used as a heat source for the young birds.
 Four 250 watt heat bulbs should be used for up to 250 chicks.
 The red bulb cost twice as much as the white ones and the only real advantage is that they are shatterproof.
 The distance from the heat source to the floor will determine the comfort of the chicks (lower to increase heat applied, higher to decrease heat applied).